OWASP/owasp.github.io/_posts/2023-10-06-owasp-september-board.md

 So, what did we cover?
 What did we decide?
 What are the next steps?

-Warning it’s long read and the TL;DR is the Board has plans to make changes to ensure the Foundation is on the right track for the future.
+Warning it’s long read...

 <!--more-->

+The TL;DR is the Board has plans to make changes to ensure the Foundation is on the right track for the future we managed to discuss:
+- [Discussion on By-laws](#discussion-on-by-laws) - we need to adopt new ones and those needed some talking about;
+- [Discussion on Policies](#discussion-on-policies) - we want to ensure that these are simple and less "red tape";
+- [Discussion on Committees](#discussion-on-committees) - we want to empower the committees and ensure that they are effective;
+- [Discussion on Funding](#discussion-on-funding) - covering both project and general funding options;
+- [Discussion on Structure](#discussion-on-structure) - looking at the board structure and how the staffing needs to change;
+- [Discussion on Outreach](#discussion-on-outreach) - this is key to the strategy of the board and needed much discussion;
+- [Discussion on Projects](#discussion-on-projects) - a massive topic, discussed through-out (and notes added there); and
+- [Discussion on (it turns out) Events](#any-other-business) - an open topic that ended up being all about Events

 # Monday September 11th
 ![Agenda: Monday September 11th](/assets/images/posts/board-strategy/2023-09-11.png)